yaredow/worldwise/README.md

 This project is licensed under the MIT License - see the [LICENSE] file for details.

-How else can I help?
+How else can I help you?